NCERT Solutions For Class 10 Science Chapter 11 Electricity

 3. Quick Revision: The entire chapter can be revised within a short period of time using important formulae and solved examples.

-5. Helps in Competitive Exams and tests: Creates excellent background towards entrance exams such as NTSE, Olympiads, NEET, and IIT-JEE.
+5. Helps in Competitive Exams and tests: Creates an excellent background towards entrance exams such as NTSE, Olympiads, NEET, and IIT-JEE.

 NCERT Solutions for Class 10 Science: Chapter Wise